 Ben has been a pioneering force behind Quintessentially Foundation and is the co-founder of Quintessentially.
 Ben is also a non-executive director of YouGov Plc, as well as being a regular contributor to the FT/New York Times and other publications.

 Olivia has just returned to the UK after working in New York for the last few years.
-This year she will be managing in particular the Shooting Challenge, Quiz Night and The Fayre of St James's.
+This year she will be managing in particular the Shooting Challenge and The Fayre of St James's.

 Natalie has always had a great passion for events and has previously worked at Quintessentially Events, GSP and at the MTV EMA's.
-This year she will be managing in particular the London Marathon, the Bike Ride and Poker Night.
+This year she will be managing in particular the London Marathon, the Bike Ride and the Quiz Night.

 Joyce is Chairman of ACT IV Limited.
 Joyce works with arts organisations to raise funds and increase profile, principally through fundraising events.